-DOMAIN Recommended % of Time Self-Assessment- % of My Time in These Domains Assessment Perform an assessment of the patient to obtain an understanding of the patient's orthotic needs.
-26% % Implementation of the Treatment Plan Perform the necessary procedures to deliver the appropriate orthotic services, including fabrication.
-33% % Continuation of the Treatment Plan Provide continuing patient care and periodic evaluation to assure/maintain/document successful outcomes related to the established treatment plan.
-24% % Practice Management Comply with policies and procedures regarding the physical environment, business and financial practices, organization management and human resources.
+DOMAIN Recommended % of Time Self-Assessment- % of My Time in These Domains Assesment 26% % Perform an assessment of the patient to obtain an understanding of the patient's orthotic needs.
+20,0 Implementation of the Treatment Plan Perform the necessary procedures to deliver the appropriate orthotic services, including fabrication.
+33% % Follow-up Treatment Plan Provide continuing patient care and periodic evaluation to assure/maintain/document successful outcomes related to the established treatment plan.
+24% % Practice Management Comply with policies and procedures regarding the physical environment, business and financial practices organization management and human resources.
 15% %